haprotec/docker-ci-buildqt/README.md

 # docker-ci-buildqt
-A docker image to crosscompile qt apps for the Raspberry Pi containing additional packages
+A docker image to crosscompile qt apps for the Raspberry Pi containing additional haprotec packages